 After learning how to say hello in Thai, you should know how to offer and return a wai — it's an essential part of Thai etiquette.

-Thai people don't always shake hands by default, unless they're doing so to make Westerners feel more comfortable.
-Instead, they offer a friendly wai—a prayer-like gesture with the hands placed together in front of the chest, fingers pointing upward, head slightly bowed forward.
+Thai people don't always shake hands by default.
+Instead, they offer a friendly wai — a prayer-like gesture with the hands placed together in front of the chest, fingers pointing upward, head slightly bowed forward.

 The wai is used as part of greetings in Thailand, for goodbyes, to show respect, gratitude, acknowledgement, and during sincere apology.
 As with bowing in Japan, offering a correct wai follows a protocol based on situation and honorifics.
 You'll sometimes even see Thai people giving a wai to temples or pictures of the king as they pass.